danlemmond/CSNotes/README.md

 ## The purpose of this repository is to create a central resource for CS notes and resources.

+## DO NOT SUBMIT HOMEWORK TO THIS REPO.
+YOUR PR WILL BE DECLINED.

 ## PR Guide
 Pull Requests can be submitted to this repo by forking and adding the necessary changes to the files.
 Please be aware that pull requests will only be approved for *insightful* answers or *interesting* questions.